I just pulled up. Are you here?

 Kate smirked.
 "Totally.
 That's what was so surprising."

-"Oh hey, speaking of surprises, your friend Abby actually dropped by Maura's place last night."
+"Oh hey, speaking of surprises, your friend Abby dropped by Maura's place last night."

 "Yeah.
-I happened to walk in later, and she got very paranoid, like she thought I was dating Maura and had been two-timing you, even though I was the one who was actually getting played.
-Technically."
+I happened to walk in later, and she got very paranoid, like she thought I was dating Maura and had been two-timing you, even though I was the one who was technically getting played."

 "It's okay.
 I mean I don't think we really managed to set her straight, but I just wanted to tell you that.
 You definitely have an ally in Abby.
 And Gibbs, too."